 The Company seeks to reduce its operating and leasing risks through the geographic diversification of its properties in target markets, tenant industry diversification, avoidance of dependency on a single asset and the creditworthiness of its tenants.
-For the years ended December 31, 2022, 2021 and 2020, no single tenant represented greater than 10% of rental revenues.
+For the years ended December 31, 2023, 2022 and 2021, no single tenant represented greater than 10% of rental revenues.

-Cash and cash equivalent balances at certain institutions may exceed insurable amounts.
+Cash and cash equivalent balances and certain short-term investments at certain institutions may exceed insurable amounts.
 The Company believes it mitigates this risk by investing in or through major financial institutions.